CXuesong/WikiClientLibrary/README.md

 *   Tokens are hidden in the library functions, so that client won't bother to retrieve them over and over again.

-*   Query continuations are hidden by `IAsyncEnumerable`, which will ease the pain when using page generators.
+*   Query continuations are encapsulated by `IAsyncEnumerable`, which will ease the pain when using page generators.

 *   Other miscellaneous MediaWiki API, such as